JuliaSMLM/MicroscopePSFs.jl/docs/src/Aberrations.md

 MicroscopePSFs.ZernikeCoefficients
 ```

 The fields of this structure hold the coefficients of Zernike expansion using the [OSA/ANSI](https://en.wikipedia.org/wiki/Zernike_polynomials#OSA/ANSI_standard_indices) linear index.
-These vectors are one based where e.g. `mag[1]` holds the coefficient for the `j=0` linear index.
+These vectors are one based where e.g. `mag[1]` holds the coefficient for the `j = 0` linear index.

 ### Example

-A Tetrapod type PSF using a mixture of 1st and 2nd order astigmatim.
+A Tetrapod type PSF using a mixture of 1st and 2nd order astigmatism.
 ```@setup
 using Pkg
 Pkg.add("Plots")